Fr-Soltanzadeh/Django_OnlineShop/README.md

 ## API Documentation

 API documentation for the project is available through Swagger.
-You can access the API documentation using the following URL: `/swagger`

 ## Contributing